perfsonar/docs/release_candidates/5.0.0/_sources/install_centos.rst.txt

 Step 7: Register your services
 -------------------------------

-Note: this step can be done through the web interface if the perfsonar-toolkit bundle (or the ISO) was installed.
+Note: this step can be done through the web interface if the perfsonar-toolkit bundle was installed.
 See :doc:`manage_admin_info`.

 No actual configuration is required but filling fields such as administrator_email, site_name, city, country, latitude, longitude, etc. are **highly recommended**.
 You can add these by removing the leading `#` of any property and filling it out with a proper value for your host.
 Changes will be picked-up automatically without need for any restarts.